1975 Arizona Wildcats football team

 The 1975 Arizona Wildcats football team represented the University of Arizona in the Western Athletic Conference (WAC) during the 1975 NCAA Division I football season.
 In their third season under head coach Jim Young, the Wildcats compiled a 9–2 record (5–2 against WAC opponents), finished in second place in the WAC, were ranked No. 18 in the final AP Poll, and outscored their opponents, 330 to 169.
-The team played its home games in Arizona Stadium in Tucson, Arizona.
+The team played its home games at Arizona Stadium in Tucson, Arizona.

-Even though they captured their second straight nine-win season, the Wildcats lost out on a bowl due to not winning an outright conference title for the third season in a row.
-Arizona lost in the season finale to rival Arizona State in a game that decided the WAC title.
-Both of Arizona's losses this season were to their rivals (New Mexico and Arizona State).
+Even though they captured their second straight nine-win season, the Wildcats missed out on a bowl due to not winning an outright conference title for the third season in a row.
+Arizona lost in the season finale to their rival Arizona State in a game that decided the WAC title.
+Both of Arizona's losses this season were to their rivals, (New Mexico and Arizona State).

 The team's statistical leaders included Bruce Hill with 1,747 passing yards, Dave Randolph with 657 rushing yards, and Scott Piper with 718 receiving yards.
 Linebacker Obra Erby led the team with 188 total tackles.